angrybacon/doomsday-wiki/markdown/articles/2020/01/01/echoes-of-the-past.md

 ### Fair Blue Decks

-_Slightly favorable, how much depends a lot on the specfic opponent._
+_Slightly favorable, how much depends a lot on the specific opponent._

-It may seem suprising on the surface, but this deck is fine against blue decks.
+It may seem surprising on the surface, but this deck is fine against blue decks.
 Refilling a blue mage's hand or going all in on Doomsday may not seem like good gameplans, but there is more to it than that.
 Veil of Summer is obviously very good at protecting you, even if you refill their hand with Echo.
 Furthermore,